W. Walter Menninger: Menninger Foundation

-Menninger's grandfather, C. F. Menninger, father, William C. Menninger, and uncle, Karl Menninger, established The Menninger Foundation in 1925 in Topeka, Kansas.
-With years of managing the large state hospital, in 1993 Walt succeeded his older brother, Roy W. Menninger, as the leader of the foundation.
+Menninger's grandfather, C. F. Menninger; father, William C. Menninger; and uncle, Karl Menninger, established The Menninger Foundation in 1925 in Topeka, Kansas.
+After years of managing the large state hospital, in 1993 Walt succeeded his older brother, Roy W. Menninger, as the leader of the foundation.
 Menninger named Efrain Bleiberg as the president of the organization.
 He realized that he was probably the last family member to lead the organization; his plan included grooming Bleiberg for the CEO position when he decided to step down.

 Retiring from the Menninger Foundation in 2001, Menninger became the chairman of Menninger Trustees.
-The Menninger Clinic moved from Topeka to Houston in 2003, becoming affiliated with Baylor College of Medicine.
-While his older brother Roy was bothered by the move, Walt Menninger backed the change in location.
+Menninger had begun negotiating with Baylor College of Medicine on an affiliation agreement that would allow the hospital to move to Houston.
+While his older brother Roy was bothered by the move, Walt Menninger backed the change in location; he thought that the facility would be out of business would be out of business in a few years if it stayed in Topeka.
 Consultants had recommended that the clinic be moved to an urban area near a medical school and an airport.
-In 2000, Walt Menninger had said that the clinic would be out of business in a few years unless it moved.
-In the summer of 2001, negotiations between Menninger and Baylor College of Medicine were briefly called off, but the two institutions were able to work out an affiliation before the move.
+In the summer of 2001, negotiations between Menninger and Baylor were briefly called off, but the two institutions were able to work out an affiliation and Menninger moved to Houston in 2003.

 Relationships between the Menninger brothers and with other family members have sometimes been contentious, especially over moving the clinic after decades in Topeka, determining where to locate its archives, and the leadership of the organization in general.
 Psychiatrist William Simpson has described the battles at the Menninger Clinic, saying, "First Dr. Roy pushed Dr. Walt aside, and he went into exile at the state mental hospital.
 Then Dr. Walt [came back and] pushed Dr. Roy aside."